 We continue to keep our attention firmly on advancing and adding value for our stakeholders.
-To do this, we stand guided by the
+To do this, we stand guided by the House of PROLINTAS Strategic Intent 2017-2027 Business Plan which drives our business approach based on five main priorities.

 The market challenges of the last few years have forced us to somewhat adjust our deadlines, but we have continued to deliver on our strategic intent to be a leading highway concessionaire and increase stakeholder value creation.
-We used 2022 to wrap up the
+We used 2022 to wrap up the previously disclosed 2017-2021 Business Plan and concentrated on effectively completing projects in accordance with our goals.

-STRATEGIC INTENT

-- To be Malaysia's leading highway concessionaire - To enhance stakeholder value creation

-OPERATIONAL EXCELLENCE

-- · Exceed all service parameters and users' expectation - Improve the quality of services at an international - Align to ISO standards for SOP of key processes in operation - Adoption of smart technologies - Multi Lane Fast Flow (MLFF) state of readiness
+STRATEGIC INTENT To be Malaysia's leading highway concessionaire To enhance stakeholder value creation OPERATIONAL EXCELLENCE Exceed all service parameters and users' expectation Improve the quality of services at an international level Align to ISO standards for SOP of key processes in operation Adoption of smart technologies Multi Lane Fast Flow (MLFF) state of readiness 2022 PROJECT DELIVERY Timely delivery of SUKE and DASH Close monitoring of contractors in respect of quality, cost, and safety Uphold all safety and health of the environment during and after construction BUSINESS GROWTH Embarking on future acquisition locally and regionally Maximising commercial potential within the ROW of the highways Full opening of SUKE in 2023 2023 - 2027 ENVIRONMENTAL, SOCIAL AND GOVERNANCE (ESG) Enhance governance and internal control mechanisms Focus on sustainable employment through diversification Rephrased continuous upskilling of competency and capability-building, with clear succession planning programme at all levels INNOVATION AND TECHNOLOGY Adoption of MLFF Comprehensive IoT and centralised monitoring solutions Designing a sustainable IT Blueprint Minimising energy consumption and cost while moving towards more sustainable energy sources PROJECTS OPERATIONS CORPORATE

-PROJECT DELIVERY

-- Timely delivery of SUKE and DASH - Close monitoring of contractors in respect of quality, cost, and safety - Uphold all safety and health of the environment during and after construction

-BUSINESS GROWTH

-- Embarking on future acquisition locally and regionally - Maximising commercial potential within the ROW of the highways - Full opening of SUKE in

-ENVIRONMENTAL, SOCIAL AND GOVERNANCE (ESG)

-- Enhance governance and internal control mechanisms - Focus on sustainable employment through diversification - Rephrased continuous upskilling of competency and capability-building, with clear succession planning programme at all levels

-INNOVATION AND TECHNOLOGY

-- Adoption of MLFF - · Comprehensive IoT and centralised monitoring solutions - Designing a sustainable IT Blueprint - Minimising energy consumption and cost while moving towards more sustainable energy sources

-PROJECTS

-CORPORATE

-COMMUNICATION AND ENGAGEMENT

-OPERATIONS